dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

    Use normal search engines to identify the ransomware familiy with the above information or use specialized webservices like NoMoreRansom (https://www.nomoreransom.org/crypto-sheriff.php) or ID-Ransomware (https://id-ransomware.malwarehunterteam.com/) that will take a encrypted file and/or the ransomware note to automatically determine the ransomware type.
 In many cases this is sufficent.
 If not you may seek help from professional security providers or ask in the BleepingComputer forum (https://www.bleepingcomputer.com/forums/f/239/ransomware-help-tech-support/).
    When you have identified the ransomware familiy search for already conducted analysis reports and gather the following information:
    * Decrpytion possibilities: Is it possible to decrypt the encrypted files without paying the ransom?
 What experiences have others made after paying the ransom?
 Are all files targeted?
 Is the whole file encrypted or only some information (may help with large files like databases which could be recovered if only the metadata was destroyed) ?
-   * What are common attack, persistence and lateral movement vectors used by the actors?
+   * Indicators of compromise: What are common attack, persistence and lateral movement vectors used by the actors?
 Other indicators like network traffic to specific domains etc. .
 These information can be used to scan and locate and remediate the infection.
 Where are the executable dropped by the ransomware, are they still there?
 If so make sure to leave them in place for later analysis.

-  gather information about:
-  * decryption possibilities
-  * decrpytion experience
-  * file corruption vs file encryption
-  * known iocs
 * Determine attack vector and lateral movement techniques
   * mail / attachements
   * vulnerabilities in external facing systems